 - Clone your hard drive and securely wipe the original

 - Remove all your personal data and set up a clean installation of Mac OS X

 How do I reset my Mac to factory settings?
-It’s a question that many Mac OS X users ask prior to selling or handing on a beloved Mac.
-It’s safer to pass on a Mac with personal information removed, and a cleaning out Mac OS X looks more healthy to the buyer.
+It's a question that many Mac OS X users ask prior to selling or handing on a beloved Mac.
+It’s safer to pass on a Mac with personal information removed, and a clean version of Mac OS X looks healthier to the buyer.

 Here are the general steps to reset your hard drive (they are outlined in detail below):

 Make sure you are connected to the Internet so you can download the latest copy of Mac OS X.

 - Use an app like SuperDuper or Carbon Copy Cloner to clone your internal hard drive to an external drive.
 This enables you to access all your old files, and the drive can be re-cloned to the internal drive if you want to restore your Mac.

 - Deauthorize your iTunes store account.
 (You should also deauthorize any third-party apps, such as Photoshop, that are locked to your Mac).